Sheerpower Logo E.1 Embedded Cluster Templates

 client->city$ = 'San Diego'

-cluster multi: ssn$, prefix cluster name, tax, is_okay?
+cluster multi: ssn$, prefix cluster address, tax, is_okay?

 add cluster multi